Dharchula: History

 Dharchula was an ancient trading town on the Trans-Himalayan trade routes.
+It was also halting place for the migrating tribals of the valleys' above i.e. Darma and Byans.
+People of Chaundas hardly migrated as the weather was much bearable unlike the other two valleys.
 Trade was based on barter system and was the only source of income for the inhabitants of Dharchula.
 Local handicrafts like carpets which are known here as ‘dan’, were exchanged with the Tibetans for food and clothing.

 After the Indo-China War in 1962, all trading ties with the Tibetans came to a stop which caused innumerable hardships to the people of Dharchula.
 The difficulty forced people to look for alternate means of earnings.
 Soon the locals engaged themselves in farming, small businesses and cattle farming.
 With government intervention, good tourism facilities have developed in the town.